contributte/datagrid/README.md

 ## GitHub Issues

-Sometimes, when there is a new issue opened (wither with a new feature request or a bug report), we assign a label with a dollar sign (**$**) and an amount of dollars to the issue.
+Sometimes, when there is a new issue opened (either with a new feature request or a bug report), we assign a label with a dollar sign (**$**) and an amount of dollars to the issue.
 This is an opportunity for you to support datagrid vendor creators and resolve particular issue.

 Thank you for your support. ❤